-- (1) An office called the Office of the Ombudsman is established. - (2) The ombudsman office consists of the ombudsman and the officers of the ombudsman.
+- (1) An office called the Office of the Ombudsman is established. - (2) The ombudsman office consists of the ombudsman, the inspector of detention services and the officers of the ombudsman. - (3) The functions of the ombudsman office are- - (a) to help the ombudsman perform the ombudsman's functions under this Act; and - (b) to help the inspector of detention services perform the inspector's functions under the Inspector of Detention Services Act 2022.

-74 Control of office
+74 Control of ombudsman office